Canterbury van driver involved in fatal crash allegedly wanted for burglary

 • 'He was loved and not alone': Cyclist killed in fleeing driver incident named

-Solvander's father, Pete Solvander told Stuff his son had a "perfectly legitimate reason" for being on the roads during lockdown.
+Solvander's father, Pete Solvander told The Press his son had a "perfectly legitimate reason" for being on the roads during lockdown.

 "My understanding is the law says you're allowed to have contact with one other person that is a significant person.
 That's my understanding that James was just exercising his right to do that," he said.